 The main ideal application for this technology would be in a residential setting where there is a need to reduce a large energy bill although the technology can also be applied to a commercial setting.
 The most cost benefit will be will be to facilities with high energy demands and which have heating systems that are expensive to operate.

 It is a relatively simple process to integrate a solar thermal system into an existing hot water system.
 Adding a Solar thermal system will greatly improve efficiency over a standard system and can last for over twenty years.

-A standard solar thermal system will contain the following components:
+A standard solar water heating system will contain the following components:

 - solar thermal panels (sometimes also called collectors), mounted on your roof or on the ground using brackets and frames (flat plate or evacuated tubes)

 - heat transfer fluid - this can be water, ethylene glycol (commonly known as anti-freeze), or a mixture of the two